CASFRI/CASFRI/docs/specifications/README.md

 ### STANDARD_ID

 The **STANDARD_ID** attribute is the CASFRI unique identifier for the standard used to produce the inventory.
 If a standard is updated such that a new translation table is required, the **STANDARD_ID** is be incremented.
 The numeric part of the standard id does not necessarily correspond to the version of the standard nor to a chronological order.
-It is simply what is is: a unique identifier.
+It is simply a unique identifier.

 | Values        | Description   |
 | :------------ | :------------ |